macnube/tdf-game-guide/03_governance/enseada_sonhadora.md

-# 🏢 Enseada Sonhadora LDA
+# 🏢 Enseada Sonhadora

-**Legal Entity** Enseada Sonhadora LDA is the legal entity that holds the land and manages property rights for TDF.
+**Legal Entity** Enseada Sonhadora S.A. is the legal entity that holds the land and manages property rights for TDF.

 > *"The legal structure that makes our regenerative vision possible."*

 ## 🎯 Purpose

-Enseada Sonhadora LDA serves as the legal foundation for TDF, providing:
+Enseada Sonhadora serves as the legal foundation for TDF, providing:

 - **Land Ownership** - Legal title to the TDF property
 - **Property Rights** - Managing land use rights and restrictions